Our Parents

 Hallucinations

-While a hallucination may be frightening in nature — for instance, a person may feel and see bugs crawling up their legs — it can also involve visions of the past and the sense of reliving old experiences.
-In our interview with Dr. Stephen Hoag, author of A Son’s Handbook: Bringing Up Mom with Alzheimer’s/Dementia, he describes how when he took his mother, a former vaudeville performer, to the big grocery store in town, “Mom would see all these people as an audience and say, ‘You’re on next!’
+Dr. Stephen Hoag, author of A Son’s Handbook: Bringing Up Mom with Alzheimer’s/Dementia, describes his mother’s Alzheimer’s hallucinations as spontaneous and non-threatening.
+When he took his mother, a former vaudeville performer, to the big grocery store in town, “Mom would see all these people as an audience and say, ‘You’re on next!’
 So I’d take it away, singing and dancing with her and entertaining everyone.”
-This is an endearing example of the hallucinations that accompany Alzheimer’s — and indeed, that specific one happened often enough that the locals still tell Dr. Hoag how they miss he and his mother’s spontaneous supermarket performances.
-“And if on another day Mom thought I was her boyfriend from high school,” he says, “that’s who I became.
-There’s no way to deal with it rationally or directly.
-You don’t reason it out.”
+This happened so often that locals still tell Dr. Hoag how they miss their spontaneous supermarket performances.

 Delusions